The Golden-Haired Children: Summary

 In a kingdom, long ago, a woodcutter's three daughters work with sewing and stitching from morning till night, selling their work in the marketplace.
 One day, however, the padishah of the city bans lighting candles at night, for a period of three days and three nights.
 The sisters, trying to earn their living, continue their activities by candlelight and cover their house with a thick curtain.

 On the third night, the padishah decides to check if his people are following the ban.
 He passes by the house of the three sisters, who are talking among themselves: the eldest wants to marry the royal cook to eat delicious dishes, and claims she can weave a large carpet for the padishah; the middle one the keeper of the royal wardrobe so she can wear fine clothes and claims can weave a large tent for the padishah, and the third sister to the padishah himself, for she promises to bear him twins with golden hair: the male with the symbol of a half-moon on the front, and the female with a bright star on the temples.

-The padishah brings the first two sisters to prove their extraordinary claims to him, fail, and are sent back to their poor house.
+The padishah brings the first two sisters to prove their extraordinary claims to him, they fail, and are sent back to their poor house.
 The youngest sister marries him.
 The two sister stop by the palace gates and bribe an old woman ("the devil's own daughter") to interfere with the birth of their nephews.

 The third sister gives birth to their wonder children with the astronomical birthmarks, "that darkness was turned to light when they were by".
 The old woman steals the babies, replace them for pups and casts the pair into a stream.
 They are washed away to another region.
 Meanwhile, an old man grazes with his she-goat, which returns milkless.
 The man notices and follows the she-goat, which leads him to the twins.
 The man takes them to his wife and adopts both as their children.

 Years pass and the old couple dies.
 The girl spends her days at home while her brother goes hunting.
 One day, the boy, now a youth, meets the padishah on a hunt.
 The padishah feels an unexplained longing to embrace the boy as his son.
 He returns to the palace, growing ill with longing, and the old woman notices.
 She goes to the old couple's house and talks to the girl.
 The old woman convinces her to send her brother for the garden of the Queen of the Peris (Die Feekönigin or The Fairy Queen, in other translations) and find a branch.

 The boy goes on the quest and meets the Mother of Devils, who advises him on how to get the branch.
 He finds the branch (a twig with little leaves, each leave with a little bird singing a song) and brings it home.